hyc1365308/plugin-battle-detail/README.md

-# plugin-battle-detail
+# poi-plugin-unexpected-damage

-A plugin that showing battle detail for Poi.
+A plugin that based on poi-battle-detail.

-## Battle Pakcet Format

-If you want to exchange battle packet, please read [the document](./docs/packet-format-2.0.md).